Psilocybe Cubensis: Identification, Habitat & Spore Print

 Identification & Key Features

 Psilocybe cubensis is typically recognized by a golden to caramel-brown cap (often paler at the margins), which is conic when young and flattens with age, sometimes with a central bump.
 It has a whitish stem, a persistent ring (annulus) on the upper stem, and—two hallmark traits—a deep purple-brown to blackish spore print and strong blue bruising where handled or damaged.
 Its relatively large size and prominent ring help separate it from many smaller Psilocybe species.
-As always, identification should rest on multiple features together, including microscopic ones.
+As always, identification should rest on multiple features together, including microscopic ones — our guide to the types of magic mushrooms covers that methodology across the genus.

-Psilocybe cubensis is found throughout warm, humid, subtropical and tropical regions of the world—including the southeastern United States, Central and South America, Southeast Asia, and Australia.
-It grows on the dung of cattle and other grazing animals, or on well-manured soils, and fruits in warm, moist conditions.
-Its association with pastureland is a big part of why it's so widespread and well-documented.
+Psilocybe cubensis is a mushroom of warm, humid, subtropical and tropical climates.
+It grows on the dung of cattle and other grazing animals, or on rich, well-manured soils, and fruits in warm, moist conditions—its close association with pastureland is a big part of why it’s so widespread and well-documented.
+Its global range includes Central and South America, Southeast Asia, India, and northern Australia.

 Psilocybe Cubensis & Its Many Strains